-Of course, we grow food because we want to feed ourself, not the potentially devastating pests which can quickly wreak havoc if left unchecked.
-As this quote implies, there are ways to have your cake and eat it to, that is, keep pests at bay without taking your garden out of the ecosystem.
+Of course, we grow food because we want to feed ourselves, not the potentially devastating pests which can quickly wreak havoc if left unchecked.
+As this quote implies, there are ways to have your cake and eat it too, that is, keep pests at bay without taking your garden out of the ecosystem.
 Here are four great ways to keep pests out of your garden!

 Adding Fencing Around Garden Beds